Improving quality of life through healthcare innovation

 More Choice for Patients

-Teijin developed febuxostat, a treatment for hyperuricemia and gout, which suppresses the formation of uric acid in the body by blocking enzymes.
-Hyperuricemia and gout were previously not widely recognized in society, but as a new treatment option, febuxostat has been acknowledged by various awards, including the Japanese Prime Minister’s Award, which is helping to promote awareness of the disease.
+Teijin developed a new treatment for hyperuricemia and gout which suppresses the formation of uric acid in the body by blocking enzymes.
+Hyperuricemia and gout were previously not widely recognized in society, but as a new treatment option, the drug has been acknowledged by various awards, including the Japanese Prime Minister’s Award, which is helping to promote awareness of the disease.
 While only permitted for gout treatment overseas at the moment, the aim is to include hyperuricemia treatment in the future.

 Delivering to 117 Markets around the World

-As of March 2017, febuxostat has been launched in over 60 countries and territories including the United States, Canada, Europe and Korea.
+As of March 2017, Teijin drugs for treating hyperuricemia and gout have been launched in over 60 countries and territories including the United States, Canada, Europe and Korea.
 Expansion will continue with a goal of reaching 117 countries and territories including China, Southeast Asia, Oceania, Central and South America, the Middle East and North Africa.
 Teijin is always challenging their aim to be a global leader in the treatment of hyperuricemia and gout.